zentryHQ/redpotion-contracts/docs/Strategy.md

 ## Related

-- [StandaloneStrategy](StandaloneStrategy.md) — the same execution engine detached from Fund control.
+- [StandaloneStrategy](StandaloneStrategy.md) — the same execution engine detached from Fund control, for deploying strategies on a **different chain** than the Fund.